Team Member

 Maddison Larrimore

-Maddison joined the TSC Alliance in January 2023 as Social Media & Content Coordinator.
-She brings four years of content creation and social media experience contributing to her role with
+Maddison joined the TSC Alliance in January 2023 as the Social Media & Content Coordinator and transitioned to Marketing & Digital Communications Manager in April 2025.
+With six years of

 Resource